I have been keeping ball pythons for a long time and hope to share what I've learned about this wonderful species with others.

 About Ball Pythons

 Ball pythons (Python regius) are great snakes for a beginner snake owner.
-They grow to an average size of 3-5 feet, which makes them an ideal size and easy to handle.
+They grow to an average size of 3-5 feet, which makes them ideal for handling.
 They are also beautiful, shy, calm, and docile.

 In the U.S., they are called ball pythons because they roll into a ball and tuck their heads in the center when frightened.
 Over in Europe and many other countries, they are known as royals because Egyptian royalty used to keep ball pythons as pets and often wore them wrapped around their wrists.

 A pet ball python is a joy to own and flourishes when given proper care.
-They usually live between 20–30 years, although they are known to live even longer.
-They grow about a foot a year for 3 years, and then their growth slows down significantly.
+They usually live between 20–30 years, although some have been known to live even longer.
+They grow about a foot a year for three years, then their growth slows down significantly.
 They are nocturnal, which means they hunt rodents at night, although ball pythons in captivity will easily learn to eat during the day.

 Why Buy From a Breeder?

-Choose a snake that has a well-rounded muscular body, clear clean eyes and vent, and one that shows no signs of respiratory problems (wheezing, bubbles around nostrils).
-Look for one that is alert, curious and gently grips your hand/arms when handled.
-They may be skittish and timid at first, but should calm after handling for a bit.
+Choose a snake that has a well-rounded, muscular body, clear clean eyes and vent, and one that shows no signs of respiratory problems (e.g., wheezing, bubbles around nostrils).
+Look for one that is alert, curious, and gently grips your hand/arms when handled.
+They may be skittish and timid at first, but they should be calm after handling for a bit.
 It is not a bad idea to ask for a feeding demonstration to be sure the snake readily takes a meal.
 The skin should be somewhat shiny, rubbery feeling, and shed free.